fbpx

 Most luaus will give ladies either a shell lei or a purple orchid lei as they arrive.

 For a fun Hawaiian luau dress, my top picks are this one and this one.
-Putting on a Hawaiian dress always makes me feel happy and like I’m on vacation!
+Putting on a Hawaiian dress always makes me feel happy, and like I’m on vacation!
 Find the best prices here.

 I’m also a big fan of clothing subscription boxes.
 You can request tropical dresses (or any cute Hawaii vacation outfits) from Wantable.
-Check out the latest rates and more information.

-But, you don’t need to buy a new dress!
-Look in your closet for something brightly colored or a white dress always looks nice.
+But you don’t need to buy a new dress!
+Look in your closet for something brightly colored, or a white dress always looks nice.

 Hawaiian Luau Outfits for Men